ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 Database administrators therefore closely **guard** their OLTP databases.
 They are usually reluctant to let business analysts run **ad hoc** analytic queries on an OLTP database, since those queries are often expensive, scanning large parts of the dataset, which can harm the performance of concurrently executing transactions.

-A data warehouse, by contrast, is a separate db that analysts can query to their hearts’ content, without affecting OLTP operations.
+A data warehouse, by contrast, is a **separate db** that analysts can query to their hearts’ content, without affecting OLTP operations.
-   - Contains a read-only copy of the data in all the various OLTP systems in the company.
+  - Contains a **read-only copy** of the data in all the various OLTP systems in the company.
   - Data is extracted from OLTP databases (using either a periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
 :arrow_forward: This process of getting data into the warehouse is known as **Extract–Transform–Load** (ETL).
 <p align="center"><img src="assets/datawarehouse-etl.png" width="450px" height="auto"></p>

-:+1: A big advantage of using a separate data warehouse, rather than querying OLTP systems directly for analytics, is that the data warehouse can be optimized for analytic access patterns.
-I
+:+1: A big advantage of using a separate data warehouse, rather than querying OLTP systems directly for analytics, is that the data warehouse can be optimized for **analytic access patterns**.

 ### The divergence between OLTP databases and data warehouses